tekknolagi/tekknolagi.github.com/_posts/2020-08-31-compiling-a-lisp-2.md

 Since the integers are always small (less than 64 bits), and we're targeting x86-64, we can represent the integers as tagged pointers.
-To read a little more about that, check out the "Pointer tagging" section of my [Programming languages resources page]({% link pl-resources.md %}).
+To read a little more about that, check out the "Pointer tagging" section of my [Programming languages resources page](/pl-resources/).
 Since we'll also represent some other types of objects as tagged pointers, I'll sketch out a tagging scheme up front.
 That way it's easier to reason about than if I draw it out post-by-post.

 ```
 High                                                         Low